fluent-qa/js-steps/README.md

 # README

-For learning Javascript and Typescript
+Learning Javascript and Typescript From Building a Blog based on Github Issue.

 ## Typescript